Why reference?

 - To avoid plagiarism.
 Failure to properly acknowledge when you have used the work of others means you are implying that the idea or words are yours.
 This is plagiarism, and the consequences may affect your academic progress at university.

-Read the VU Academic Integrity and Preventing Plagiarism Policy for more details.
+Read the Academic Integrity at VU LibGuide for more details.